keenanpayne/keenanpayne.com/posts/freelancing-reboot.md

 I do what I can through political activism, awareness, and volunteering, but I'm a tiny piece of a massive puzzle.

-I'm trying to stay productively focused on global issues while not letting them overrun my life.
+I'm trying to focus on global issues while not letting them overrun my life.

 **aka: no more mindless [doomscrolling](https://en.wikipedia.org/wiki/Doomscrolling) and unproductive YouTube binges.**
 #### Local stress